Scottish Rite: United Kingdom

-In England and Wales, whose Supreme Council was warranted by that of the Northern Jurisdiction of the USA (in 1845), the Rite is known colloquially as the "Rose Croix" or more formally as "The Ancient and Accepted Rite for England and Wales and its Districts and Chapters Overseas" (continental European jurisdictions retain the "Écossais").
-England and Wales are divided into Districts, which administer the Rose Croix Chapters within their District; many degrees are conferred in name only, and degrees beyond the 18° are conferred only by the Supreme Council itself.
+In England and Wales, whose Supreme Council was warranted by that of the Northern Masonic Jurisdiction of the USA (in 1845), the Rite is known colloquially as the "Rose Croix" although this is just one of the degrees.
+More formally, it is known as "The Ancient and Accepted Rite for England and Wales and its Districts and Chapters Overseas".
+In England and Wales, the adjective "Scottish" is generally left out, although in continental European jurisdictions, they retain the "Écossais".

-All candidates for membership must profess the Trinitarian Christian faith and have been Master masons for at least one year.
+There are 25,000 members of the Supreme Council out of the 160,000 members of the United Grand Lodge of England.
+England and Wales are divided into Districts, which administer the Rose Croix Chapters within their District.
+There are also some eighteen Districts overseas, as well as some 'unattached' Chapters in a further nine countries.
+All candidates for membership must have been Master masons for at least six months.

+Many degrees are conferred in name only, and degrees beyond the 18° are conferred only by the Supreme Council itself.
 In England and Wales, the candidate is perfected in the 18th degree with the preceding degrees awarded in name only.
 Continuing to the 30th degree is restricted to those who have served in the chair of the Chapter.
-Elevation beyond the 30th degree is as in Scotland.
+Degrees beyond the 30th are conferred only upon a very small number of individuals.

-In Scotland, candidates are perfected in the 18th degree, with the preceding degrees awarded in name only.
+In Scotland, the 18th and 30th degree are practised.
 A minimum of a two-year interval is required before continuing to the 30th degree, again with the intervening degrees awarded by name only.
 Elevation beyond that is by invitation only, and numbers are severely restricted.

+The Ancient and Accepted Scottish Rite is also practiced from the 1st to the 33rd degree by the British Federation of Le Droit Humain, and from the 1st to the 3rd degree by the all-male lodge The White Swan, No. 1348, of the Grande Loge de France in London, as well as by the mixed lodge Marco Polo of the Gran Loggia d'Italia.